-My name is Michael Burke, I’m originally from Ireland, but currently based in New York City where I work as Brand Manager at SelfMade, one of the City’s fastest growing social startups.
+My name is Michael Burke, I’m originally from Ireland but currently based in New York City where I work as Brand Manager at SelfMade, one of the City’s fastest-growing social startups.
 I joined SelfMade in December last year, where my job involves helping e-commerce companies scale their businesses through strategic Instagram Marketing and advertising.

 What exactly does your company do?

 So SelfMade is essentially a 360 degree Instagram marketing platform for e-commerce businesses.
 This includes content creation, strategy, and social advertising.
-When a business partners with SelfMade, we do a deep dive into what their brand represents.
-We then tell that story across their feed, building them an on-brand and professional looking Instagram account.
+When business partners with SelfMade, we do a deep dive into what their brand represents.
+We then tell that story across their feed, building them an on-brand and professional-looking Instagram account.
 Simultaneously, the SelfMade ads team do an analysis on who is that client’s ideal customer is, and then create paid social campaigns on Facebook and Instagram, and drive further revenue for the business.

 What were the biggest challenges you have faced and how did you overcome them?

 After I finished school, I immediately took a job that I didn’t enjoy at all.
 I last a couple of months there and eventually decided to leave.
 It was during that period that I was pretty lost and didn’t really know what I was going to do with my life.
-I made a pretty impulsive decision to up and move to the States, and booked a one way ticket to New York City, without knowing anyone here, or knowing how I was going to find a job.
-The first couple months here living in a Brooklyn AirBnB while I figured out my next move were pretty challenging.
+I made a pretty impulsive decision to up and move to the States, and booked a one-way ticket to New York City, without knowing anyone here, or knowing how I was going to find a job.
+The first couple of months here living in a Brooklyn AirBnB while I figured out my next move was pretty challenging.
 I eventually went on Crunchbase, picked out some startups that looked awesome and were growing quickly, and figured out a way to get a job at one.
-Twelve months later and things now looks a little different, SelfMade is a 100 person company, and I’ve been lucky enough to have been listed by The Sociable as one of the 30 under 30 most Influential People in Marketing, Advertising, and Social Media this year, so it’s been an interesting year to say the least.
+Twelve months later and things now look a little different, SelfMade is a 100 person company, and I’ve been lucky enough to have been listed by The Sociable as one of the 30 under 30 most Influential People in Marketing, Advertising, and Social Media this year, so it’s been an interesting year, to say the least.

 What piece of advice do you wish someone had given you at the start of your career?